 The first reason being that Herts had the perfect course for me, Accounting with French.
 Herts allows you to do a language alongside a business degree which not that many other universities offer!
 Not only do I receive several exemptions from my professional accounting qualification, but I also got to continue studying French, which is something I really enjoyed at college and wanted to continue at university!

-Herts is very close to London but it’s not in London.
+Herts is remarkably close to London but it’s not in London.
 This is perfect for me because I moved from living in a village in the countryside to quite a busy town!
-I come from North Lincolnshire so Herts is also far enough from home that I would have to be completely independent but not too far that it would take me all day to travel home.
-Well a 3-hour drive to me isn’t that bad anyway.
-I have lived in halls and off-campus for all 3 years of uni!
+I come from north Lincolnshire so Herts is also far enough from home that I would have to be completely independent but not too far that it would take me all day to travel home.
+Well a three-hour drive to me isn’t that bad anyway.
+I have lived in halls and off-campus for all three years of university!
 This has allowed me to meet so many people and some of my best friends!
-Also, this meant that I was never more than a 5-minute walk from the library on campus that is open 24/7, great for when you have deadlines looming.
+Also, this meant that I was never more than a five-minute walk from the Learning Resource Centre (LRC) on campus that is open 24/7, great for when you have deadlines looming.

 When I visited Herts for the first time on my applicant day, I had the best day!
-I met 3 of the lecturers that have taught me over the past 3 years of uni, which was reassurance the lecturers were lovely!
+I met three of the lecturers that have taught me over the past three years of university, which was reassurance the lecturers were lovely!
 My French teacher was so encouraging and excited!
-When I started in September there was only 5 people in my French class, so it was very one to one which was so beneficial to me in the long run!
+When I started in September there were only five people in my French class, so it was very one to one which was so beneficial to me overall!